ece362-purdue/proton-labs/lab6-spi/README.md

 When it doesn't work:
 1. Check your pins in `main.c` to ensure you are using the correct pins for SPI SCK, CSn and TX.
 Ensure that you are making them SPI outputs, **not** GPIO outputs.
 GPIO was for manually bit-banging SPI.
 2. Use an oscilloscope's Serial function (literally just press the Serial button), or the Logic Analyzer on an AD2/3, to watch the SPI signals as the `display_bitbang_spi` function runs.
 You are implementing bit-banging for 16-bit SPI, and you are using a clock speed of 125 KHz.
 Compare them to the signals below (should be the same as when you bit-banged SPI) and ensure they look similar.
-3. Make sure you specified that you were using an LCD or OLED display
+3. Make sure you specified that you were using an LCD or OLED display at the top of the `main.c` file.

 ![spi-waveforms](images/7seg-waves.png)